kaylasyahirahkhansa/brain/kunhao-commentary.md

 **PQE (Physicalist with a branch in Qualia Eliminativism)**

+The author is a PQE, this is a compilation of the story's commentary

 (1)

 In the story: Kun Hao is 80 years old, looks like they should be a normal Foundational disciple, but they're secretly a Nascent Soul.
 The gap between them and their peers is incomprehensible.
 A normal 80-year-old cultivator cannot fathom what Kun Hao understands about the universe.
 They don't even have the vocabulary.